 Kogoro and Conan go to the missing employee’s apartment, and Conan discovers that his toothbrush is missing.
 Kogoro brushes this off as something unrelated to the case, but the viewer can tell that Conan isn’t persuaded by Kogoro’s dismissal.

 While exploring Muto’s shop, Conan stumbles upon one of the final pieces of the puzzle that he needs to figure out what the one truth is for this case.
 As expected, Conan uses his trusty voice-changing bowtie to call Takagi in order to set things up.
 There was an amusing moment, though, when Takagi is ending the call and he sees Kogoro walking by with his hands in his pockets.
 But instead of suspecting anything, Takagi does a double take and shrugs it off.
-This does seem to be on character for Takagi and is amusing, it also does feel a little unnerving since he’s supposed to be a detective and probably should be a little more suspicious of things like that.
+This does seem to be on character for Takagi and is amusing, but it also does feel a little unnerving since he’s supposed to be a detective and probably should be a little more suspicious of things like that.
 Even so, I did still find amusement in that moment.

 Once everything is in place for Conan’s plan, the rest of the episode proceeds as viewers of Case Closed have come to expect.
 Kogoro is knocked out once again, Conan uses the voice changing bowtie to relay the information that solves the mystery, and the truth is revealed.
 There were a couple of twists in there, but the resolution almost felt like a “by the numbers” resolution.